yuvaram444/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
 1. Load the dataset into a DataFrame and explore its contents to understand the data structure.
-2.Separate the dataset into independent (X) and dependent (Y) variables, and split them into training and testing sets.
+2. Separate the dataset into independent (X) and dependent (Y) variables, and split them into training and testing sets.
-3.Create a linear regression model and fit it using the training data.
+3. Create a linear regression model and fit it using the training data.
-4.Predict the results for the testing set and plot the training and testing sets with fitted lines.
+4. Predict the results for the testing set and plot the training and testing sets with fitted lines.
-5.Calculate error metrics (MSE, MAE, RMSE) to evaluate the model’s performance.
+5. Calculate error metrics (MSE, MAE, RMSE) to evaluate the model’s performance.

 ## Program: